 Reversing The Damage

 If you have ever seen treasure, such as gold, being salvaged from the ocean then you may be familiar with the process to restore it to its original condition.
 First, exterior impurities are removed (accumulated sediment, coral, and rock) then the item undergoes electrolysis to remove the impurities that have penetrated inside the metal, healing the inside so to speak.
-This phase of your chiropractic care is very similar to that.
+The Corrective Care/Restorative Care phase of your chiropractic care is very similar to that.

 During this phase we aid your body in permanently correcting whatever condition has been ailing you.
 While you may feel like you can return your normal activities it is important to remember that much healing still needs to occur.
 As your musculoskeletal system starts to obtain optimal alignment and balance through continued visits to your chiropractor, your body kicks into action and starts to heal the muscles and tissues that have been damaged!